Back to Blog

 A few factors affect pricing:

 Experience: Established firms charge more than newcomers.
+Sometimes it's worth it; sometimes you're paying for overhead and fancy offices.

 Scope: More services = higher cost.
+But bundled services can be more efficient than hiring specialists for everything.

 Results: Some agencies charge based on performance.
+This can align incentives, but watch for gaming metrics that don't translate to revenue.

 What's the Smartest Approach?